 - Slippery conditions.
-Slippery road surfaces will be more dangerous when driving a vehicle with a trailer compared to driving without a trailer. - Rainy Weather.
+Slippery road surfaces will be more dangerous when driving a vehicle with a trailer, compared to driving without a trailer. - Rainy Weather.
 While rain may seem harmless, the dangers of hydroplaning increase if you do not reduce your speed.
 Turn on your emergency flashing lights to help others on the road to see you better, especially in heavy rain where visibility is reduced. - Black Ice.
-In rainy weather, when temperatures drop to 32° or lower, black ice is possible and will show up on bridges first.
+In rainy weather when temperatures drop to 32° or lower, black ice is possible and will show up on bridges first.
 Reduce your speed to reduce the risk of losing control. - Trailer Sway.
-This is caused by excessive steering, wind gusts, roadway edges, the trailer's reaction to the force created by passing trucks and buses, or improper loading of cargo in the trailer-a frequent problem and tire blowout..
+This is caused by excessive steering, wind gusts, roadway edges, the trailer's reaction to the force created by passing trucks and buses, or improper loading of cargo in the trailer-a frequent problem.
 When encountering trailer sway under high speeds, back off the accelerator and "ride it out" by steering as little as possible to stay on the road.
-Use small "trim-like" - steering adjustments.
+Use small "trim-like" steering adjustments.
 Do not attempt to quickly steer out of the sway.
 This is dangerous and can result in loss of control.
 If your vehicle is equipped with a hand control of the electric trailer brakes, gently apply the trailer brakes alone to straighten out any sway.
-This works because it puts tension between the tow vehicle and trailer where the sway is happening. - Check rear-view mirrors every 2-3 seconds to observe trailer behavior and accompanying traffic. - Always check your rear-view mirrors before changing lanes, and always use turn signals.
+This works because it puts pressure between tow vehicle and trailer where the sway is happening. - Check rearview mirrors every 2-3 seconds to observe trailer behavior and accompanying traffic. - Always check your rearview mirrors before changing lanes and always use turn signals.

-- Use a lower gear when driving down steep or long grades.
-The engine and transmission should not serve as a brake but rather maintain a lower speed.
-Use brakes to reduce speed gently, then rely on your engine to maintain the speed.
-Do not ride your brakes, as they may overheat and become ineffective. - Always be aware of your trailer height, especially when approaching bridges, roofed areas, and trees.
-Knowing your exact clearance height and checking the height dimension on each bridge before passing underneath is helpful. - Obey all traffic rules.
+- Always be aware of your trailer height, especially when approaching bridges, roofed areas, and trees.
+It is helpful to know your exact clearance height and check the height dimension on each bridge before passing underneath. - Obey all traffic rules.
 They are for your safety. - Wear your seatbelt. - Be alert and courteous to fellow drivers. - Look out for motorcycles, bicycles, and pedestrians. - Always use your running lights to increase your visibility to other traffic. - Never drive under the influence of alcohol, drugs, or any kind of medication that will affect your reflexes, comprehension, and alertness. - Never drive when you are tired.
 If you begin to fight sleep, switch drivers or, if you are alone, find a place to sleep until you are rested enough to go on.
-It is more important to arrive safe than on time. - Never use cruise control on wet, icy roads, winding roads, or when traversing mountainous territory. - Be aware of your travel trailer's departure angle when entering or exiting driveways, parking lots, campgrounds, or any other terrain where you must cross a ramp angle.
+It is more important to arrive safe than on time - Never use cruise control on wet, icy roads, winding roads or when traversing mountainous territory. - Be aware of your travel trailer's departure angle when entering or exiting driveways, parking lots, campgrounds, or any other terrain where you must cross a ramp angle.
 Refer to the nuCamp website for specifications on your trailer.